NixOS/rfcs/rfcs/0000-import-from-derivation.md

 ## Black-hole unwinding

-There's currently a bug with nix-repl where if computation is interrupted (say with `SIGINT`), and the same computation is begun again, one will get an infinite recursion error despite there being no infinite recursion.
+There's currently a bug with `nix-repl` where if computation is interrupted (say with `SIGINT`), and the same computation is begun again, one will get an infinite recursion error despite there being no infinite recursion.
 This is because the thunks stay black-holed—the indication that they are currently evaluated—despite the computation being aborted.
 To fix this, we want aborted computations to instead unwind their stack, un-black-holing any thunks back the way they were before.
 Mathematically, black-hole unwinding ensures that evaluation is idempotent.

 ## Partial evaluation

-The next step is to extend the nix evaluator to support partial evaluation—i.e. evaluation in the presence of *stuck terms* which cannot be normalized.
+The next step is to extend the Nix evaluator to support partial evaluation—i.e. evaluation in the presence of *stuck terms* which cannot be normalized.
 The partial evaluator, on encountering a stuck term, will unwind (while unblack-holing thunks) until it finds another thunk to force—forcing binary primops for example force both subterms.
 Eventually nothing is left to evaluate, and the evaluator returns.
 [This is all completely standard for partial evaluation.]